-Janice Mac Avoy is a member of the Litigation Department, co-head of the Real Estate Litigation Practice Group and co-chair of the Firm's Pro Bono Committee.
+Janice Mac Avoy is a member of the Real Estate Department and the Litigation Department, co-head of the Real Estate Litigation Practice and co-chair of the Firm's Pro Bono Committee.

-Ms. Mac Avoy concentrates her practice in complex real estate-related disputes, commercial litigation and arbitration, commercial fair market rent arbitrations, regulatory and SEC enforcement actions and internal investigations.
+Ms. Mac Avoy concentrates her practice in complex real estate-related transactions and disputes, commercial litigation and arbitration, and commercial fair market rent arbitrations.
 She also has extensive experience in creditor's rights, including complex commercial real estate mortgage foreclosures and UCC foreclosures, workouts and restructuring of real estate secured debt.
-Ms. Mac Avoy also works closely with the Firm's real estate department on transactions in order to resolve issues without resorting to litigation.
+Ms. Mac Avoy works with the Firm's Real Estate Department on transactions in order to resolve issues without resorting to litigation.

 Among Ms. Mac Avoy's recent noteworthy representations are: